nourallah171727/Floating-point-unit/Readme.md

 # Floating-Point Unit & FMA

 ## Project overview
 This project implements a configurable SystemC floating-point unit (FPU) that supports add, subtract, multiply, minimum, maximum, and fused multiply-add (FMA) operations with IEEE 754-style behavior.
-Each operation is selected via a 4-bit opcode and produces status flags for zero, sign, overflow, underflow, inexact, and NaN conditions as part of every cycle-driven computation.【F:assignment.txt†L200-L373】 The module is designed as a set of cooperating submodules (e.g., FMA) to match the assignment’s specification and can be embedded into a TinyRISC-like CPU as an extension for floating-point arithmetic.【F:assignment.txt†L320-L374】【F:assignment.txt†L670-L686】
+Each operation is selected via a 4-bit opcode and produces status flags for zero, sign, overflow, underflow, inexact, and NaN conditions as part of every cycle-driven computation.
+The module is designed as a set of cooperating submodules (e.g., FMA) to match the assignment’s specification and can be embedded into a TinyRISC-like CPU as an extension for floating-point arithmetic.

 ## Assignment highlights
-- **Required operations:** FADD (8), FSUB (9), FMUL (10), FMIN (13), FMAX (14), and FMA (15), with operands `r1`, `r2`, `r3` and result `ro` sourced from module inputs each clock cycle.【F:assignment.txt†L200-L318】 The FMA path performs multiplication and addition without intermediate rounding to maintain accuracy.【F:assignment.txt†L320-L331】
+- **Required operations:** FADD (8), FSUB (9), FMUL (10), FMIN (13), FMAX (14), and FMA (15), with operands `r1`, `r2`, `r3` and result `ro` sourced from module inputs each clock cycle.
+The FMA path performs multiplication and addition without intermediate rounding to maintain accuracy.
-- **Status flags:** Operations must set zero, sign, overflow, underflow, inexact, and NaN flags based on the computed result range and validity.【F:assignment.txt†L332-L373】
+- **Status flags:** Operations must set zero, sign, overflow, underflow, inexact, and NaN flags based on the computed result range and validity.
-- **Rounding modes:** Five rounding strategies are supported—nearest even (0), nearest away from zero (1), toward zero (2), toward +INF (3), and toward -INF (4).【F:assignment.txt†L520-L550】 Results exceeding representable range round to INF; subnormal magnitudes round to zero.【F:assignment.txt†L503-L515】
+- **Rounding modes:** Five rounding strategies are supported—nearest even (0), nearest away from zero (1), toward zero (2), toward +INF (3), and toward -INF (4).
+Results exceeding representable range round to INF; subnormal magnitudes round to zero.
-- **Floating-point format:** The design follows IEEE 754 single-precision structure with configurable exponent and mantissa sizes, handling normalization, special values (±INF, NaN), and edge cases like INF±INF and NaN propagation.【F:assignment.txt†L374-L515】 Optional helper methods expose constants and extrema for the configured format.【F:assignment.txt†L551-L604i】
+- **Floating-point format:** The design follows IEEE 754 single-precision structure with configurable exponent and mantissa sizes, handling normalization, special values (±INF, NaN), and edge cases like INF±INF and NaN propagation.Optional helper methods expose constants and extrema for the configured format.
 **under slides.pdf you can see exactly how each operation is implemented**

 ## Team contributions